vedantk6/8-bit-CPU-RTL-design-personal-project/README.md

 # 8-bit-CPU-RTL-Design

 ## Project Summary
 This project implements an 8-bit CPU RTL Design and aims to meet implement predetermined design rules.
-It showcases what a 8-bit CPU looks like at the RTL design level, how it is testbenched, and the importance of waveform analysis in verifying the functionality of the design.
-The code consists of RTL descriptions of all the components (registers, memory, decoder, ALU, etc.) and is fully executable in linux (requires Verilator and GTKWave to be installed).
+It showcases what an 8-bit CPU looks like at the RTL design level, how it is testbenched, and the importance of waveform analysis in verifying the functionality of the design.
+The code consists of RTL files of all the components (registers, memory, decoder, ALU, etc.) and is fully executable in linux (requires Verilator and GTKWave to be installed).

 ## Tools Used
 - Ubuntu